 Quantum Moves 2

 In Quantum Moves 2, players help researchers to solve and understand real problems in cutting-edge quantum research.
 In the game, players can find and optimize their solutions to the scientific problems.
 This helps us to determine both what problems players are best at solving and the strategies they use to tackle them.
+The current version of the game is a web-based application, and the optimizer does not work.
+We are hoping to fix this soon to bring back the full QM2 experience.

 We are currently developing and testing the Lab Manager, a game that puts the player in the role of a professor at ScienceAtHome University.
 The player must manage their lab, hiring students, writing grants, and choosing what cool new technologies they research.
 While doing this, the players learn about the physics behind these technologies.
 Can you reach the final goal of putting cold atoms into space?